With Benedict resigning, can Latin American claim papacy?

 Asked if he would vote for a non-European over a European candidate if they were equally qualified, he responded: "Yes."

-The attraction of a non-European candidate would be in the change of style he could provide and the focus he could direct on issues closer to Catholics in developing countries.

-Since all cardinals who will vote in the conclave were named by the conservative John Paul or Benedict, few would be expected to make major changes on issues such as artificial birth control, homosexuality or a wider role for women in the Church.

-If it now really is Latin America's turn, the leading candidates there seem to be Odilo Scherer, archbishop of the huge diocese of Sao Paulo, or the Italian-Argentine Leonardo Sandri, now heading the Vatican department for Eastern Churches.
+If the next conclave really is Latin America's turn, the leading candidates there seem to be Odilo Scherer, archbishop of the huge diocese of Sao Paolo, or the Italian-Argentine Leonardo Sandri, now heading the Vatican department for Eastern Churches.

-Scherer, a Brazilian of German origin, ranks as a moderate because he both denounced the political activism of Latin America's "liberation theology" but retained its broader social concern about poverty and injustice.

-A moral conservative, he has campaigned against abortion even in cases of rape or when the woman's life is at risk.
-He has also blamed the government's safe-sex condom distribution program for sexual promiscuity and unwanted pregnancies.

 Peter Turkson from Ghana, now head of the Vatican's justice and peace department, is often tipped as Africa's frontrunner.

-Europe, which has half the cardinals in the conclave even though only a quarter of the world's Catholics live there, still has strong candidates if the voting tilts to the Old Continent.
+About half the cardinals who can vote are from Europe, even though only a quarter of the world's Catholics live there.
+If the conclave tilts to the Old Continent, Vatican watchers say Angelo Scola of Milan is in pole position.

-Its leading candidate is Cardinal Angelo Scola of Milan, a traditional springboard to the papacy.
-Vatican watchers saw Benedict's decision to transfer him there from Venice in 2011 as a tip he might be the pontiff's preferred successor.

-Scola has been an outspoken opponent of civil unions in Italy.
-His 2003 book The Nuptial Mystery gave a long theological argument favoring traditional marriage and denouncing abortion, artificial birth control, feminism and homosexuality.
+Vienna Cardinal Christoph Schoenborn, a former student and close ally of Benedict, is also considered a strong candidate.

 FRONTRUNNERS FOR NOW

-While there are no official candidates, here are the "papabili" (potential popes) most frequently mentioned recently.
-The list is alphabetical, not in order of their chances, and will probably change between now and when the conclave is held, most likely in March.
+While there are no official candidates, here are "papabili" (potential popes) the most frequently mentioned recently.
+The list is in alphabetical, not in order of their chances, and will probably change between now and when the conclave is held, most likely in March.

 - Joao Braz de Aviz (Brazil, 65) brought fresh air to the Vatican department for religious congregations when he took over in 2011.
 He supports the preference for the poor in Latin America's liberation theology, but not the excesses of its advocates.
 Possible drawbacks include his low profile.